statisticalbiotechnology/brian_pi0/notebook.md

-## Test of percolator against DIA wide window searches
+## Test of percolator against DIA wide window searches, 2019-08-02

 Brian reported a problem with seeing an inflated error rate when using percolator on his narrow window detected peptides when searching wide window data.